ggcaponetto/r3pi-shopping-cart/README.md

+Javascript assestment test for R3PI by Giuseppe Giulio Caponetto

+Used libraries and technologies: ES6, express, redux, react, css.
+Docs, unit, integration and e2e tests have been intentionally skipped.
+This app has been deployed to heroku: https://pacific-cove-29069.herokuapp.com/

+# Instructions to run this app in development mode
+- npm run install (or yarn install)
+- npm run r-start

+# Instructions to run this app in production mode
+- npm run install (or yarn install)
+- npm run r-build
+- npm run start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>